What are Toric Contact Lenses?

 How do you wear and remove toric lenses?

-Toric contact lenses can be worn and removed just like other soft contact lenses, the process barely differs from that with regular lenses.
+Toric contact lenses can be worn and removed just like other soft contact lenses, the process does not differ from that with regular lenses.
 Before handling the lenses, please ensure your hands are washed and dry.

 You need to insert the lenses carefully, by lifting your lower and upper eyelid and setting the lens, balanced on your index finger, gently on your eye.
-Toric lenses have balance points, that are thicker and with lenses in higher astigmatic prescriptions heavier than the rest of the lens.
-To ensure the lens does not tip over while attempting to insert, it is recommended to lean the head forward and downward, inserting the lens at an upwards direction.
-The lens will stabilise after a few blinking motions.
+Toric lenses will stabilise after a few blinking motions thanks to the ballast points.

 To remove the lenses, lift your eyelids as before and gently pinch and grip the lens with your index finger and thumb.
 If you are using two weekly or monthly lenses, clean them with the solution recommended by your optician and store in a clean lens case with fresh solution overnight.